Entry Package

 Promo (Single or Series): Any communication or program that incites the target to directly participate or interact with the brand (e.g. stunts, sampling, coupons, live events).

-(NEW) Sustainability: A creatively compelling piece of work that takes an active stance in representing the values of sustainability.
+Sustainability: A creatively compelling piece of work that takes an active stance in representing the values of sustainability.
 Please also include info on how the work was created to reduce waste and minimize the project’s carbon footprint.
 A case summary document is required.

 There are no award tiers (ex: Merit, Silver, Gold).
 Just a single award tier for work that stood out specifically in their respective disciplines.
 If an agency is entering on behalf of a production company, please ensure there are no dual entries.